juren53/HST-Metadata/README.md

 # HST-Metadata

-The purpose of this project is adapt and build tools that can embed metadata in media files at the Harry S. Truman Presidental Library i.e. photos, audio and video files.
+The purpose of this project is to adapt and build tools that can embed metadata in media files at the Harry S. Truman Presidental Library i.e. photos, audio and video files.

 The initial focus of the project is the photo collection to be followed by audio files and finally video files.